 The report below shows how we are allocated Sports Premium funding at Gorton Primary School and how we spend this funding for the benefit of our children

 Pupils at Gorton Primary School have block swimming lessons in the summer term for pupils in Key Stage 2.
-As the school currently only has Reception pupils, Swimming levels won’t be available until these pupils enter Key Stage 2.
+As the school currently only has KS1 pupils, Swimming levels won’t be available until these pupils enter Key Stage 2.